 This unit will take you through how to write and conduct a safe and effective warm up and cool down.
 We will look at the exercise science behind why we warm up and cool down, from the benefits to the correct structure; breaking down the individual elements.
 We will then focus on how you can make your warm up and cool down aerial-specific and provide sample plans of both.

 UNIT 2 – BASIC MOVES

-Here we will cover over 40 of the core Foundation Silks moves, looking at each move in detail from the teaching and safety points, to progressions and regressions also touching upon common problems.
+Here we will cover the core foundation silks moves, looking at each move in detail from the teaching and safety points, to progressions and regressions also touching upon common problems.
 This will be supported by foundation concepts such as fabric control and momentum, the range of hand grips, correct shoulder positions and how we can teach safe progression through training.
 This unit finishes with a practical workshop on strength and conditioning.

 UNIT 3 – TEACHING AND COACHING

 This unit looks specifically at the theory behind teaching and coaching.
 We will start by considering the key skills needed by an effective instructor, this takes us onto theories of education and teaching methods including discussion on different learning styles and teaching manner.
 We round off this unit with a practical session to consolidate these techniques.